hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdCore/ErrorHandling.md

 ## HBHTTPError

-Hummingbird uses the Error object `HBHTTPError` throughout its codebase.
+Hummingbird uses the Error object ``HummingbirdCore/HBHTTPError`` throughout its codebase.
 The server recognises this and can generate a more informative response for the client from it.
 The error includes the status code that should be returned and a response message if needed.
 For example

 ```swift
 app.get("user") { request -> User in